“Most of my friends have no concept of what I do”

-Meet Amy Hassett, who works in the engineering department at Teva’s plant in Runcorn, UK.
+Meet Amy Hassett, who works in the operations department at Teva’s plant in Runcorn, UK.
 It’s her job to make sure that medicines come off the packaging line as quickly and smoothly as possible.
 To oversee a system as complicated as this, she believes that you need to be a born problem-solver.

 I try to make people’s lives easier.
 That’s ultimately what my job comes down to when you strip everything else back.
 It’s my role to implement systems to aid operators on site to more efficiently manufacture medicines for our patients.